Discover Iceland's Midnight Sun

 Hótel Klettur or similar Breakfast & dinner

-Get a fantastic close-up view of the Seljalandsfoss waterfall's dazzling display of power.
+Then, get a fantastic close-up view of the Seljalandsfoss waterfall's dazzling display of power.
 Walk along a trail that leads behind the falls for a unique behind-the-scenes view.

 Day 13 Reykjavik/USA

-- Transfer to the airport for your return flight to the USA.
+- Transfer to the airport for your return flight to the USA

 Breakfast